Rodrigossz/CV/README.md

 ![IoT](./images/cool-arch.PNG)

+## Big Data projects from previous jobs

+Some interesting old projects and achievments.

-## Data Hub (or Data Lake) - PSafe - 5th most downloaded App in Play Store Brazil - 2014
+### Data Hub (or Data Lake) - PSafe - 5th most downloaded App in Play Store Brazil - 2014

 PSafe reached 30MM of MAU, all generating a gigantic amount of LOGs.
 Something like 1 TB a day.
 Hadoop was used by it was hard to understand and to use the data.
 I worked there before and returned to the company as a leader in the data area, to reorganize the data infrastructure.
 We created a data lake to make sure we were storing and analysing the correct data.